aselshim/aselshim.github.io/life/_posts/2020-5-6-Principles.md

 ### Priorities:
 * Execute with excellence on my current work goals.
+	* Become the best engineer I can be.
+		* Continous learning.
+		* Execute my tasks effectively.
-	* Engineering tasks and development.
+		* Offer and provide my knowledge and support.
 	* Editing/articles and learning about the industry.
 	* Marketing opportunities and connections.
 * Identify potential growth opportunities.
 	* Reading reading reading.
-	* Curious about enterprenueral and business ownership.
+	* Curious about entrepreneurial and business ownership.
 	* Expand professional network (befriend driven individuals.)
 * Polish my creative outlets.
 	* Pole dance.